CNuge/SalmonEuAdmix/README.md

 ## TODO
 - add documentation to all functions
+    - need to fill in the docstrings
+    - verbose typing of outputs?
+- add a license
-- add unit tests to cover the functions
+- make sure unit tests cover all the functions
-- add description of how to install and use the model
 - verbose documents for the argument parser.
 - add a header == true or false line to the PED parser
 - add travis.ci to display the unit tests.
-- run install test and make sure the predictions are what is expected.
-    ^pull lines from the paper results corresponding to the fish in the example file, make sure the predictions match.

 - I've killed the tflite, it complicates the code far too much for the few mb size savings
     - [x] make a shrunken version of the DNN
         -[x] convert the DNN to tflite to make it smaller